Home Decor: Better Ways for Displaying Child Art in Your Home

 Create an Artline

-This fun spin on a clothesline is perfect for decorating in your child's room or the playroom.
+This fun spin on a clothesline is perfect for decorating in your child's room or the playroom or it is also one of a great walkout basement ideas.
 Plus, it's super easy to put together and very flexible to change the decor on a regular basis.
 Just hang a sturdy rope, ribbon, or nylon cord across a wall and invest in a bucket of clothespins.
 Use the pins to clip art projects onto the line, creating an artline.
 If it gets too cluttered, have your kids take down all of the projects and put just a few favorites back up, then encourage them to create more art to start filling in the space again.

 If the artline idea appeals to you but seems a little too chaotic, a fun alternative is to put up a clipboard wall.
 Buy a bunch of clipboards and hang them on the wall in a grid.
 Kids can then clip one piece of art to each clipboard, and the piece of art under it can get thrown away or filed in a portfolio as a keepsake.
 Classic wooden clipboards with metal clips are understated enough for decorating a main living area, or bright plastic clipboards with metal clips will add some fun to a child's room.